-ThinkWell is working to build country capacity around the generation and use of cost evidence for sustainable and predictable financing for immunization
+ThinkWell is working to build country capacity to generate and use of cost evidence for sustainable and predictable financing for immunization

-As more low- and middle-income countries transition to self-financed immunization programs and the pressure and need to introduce new vaccines grows, country governments need to understand what it will cost to deliver them long-term.
-However, cost data is fragmented across contexts, of variable quality and difficult to access and use by policymakers, program planners, and other global and country-level stakeholders.
+As more low- and middle-income countries transition to self-financed immunization programs, country governments need to understand what it will cost to deliver vaccines to reach coverage goals, address health equity, manage the introduce of new vaccines, and achieve efficiencies.
+However, cost data are often of variable quality and are difficult to access and use by policymakers, program planners, and other global and country-level stakeholders.

 The Immunization Costing Action Network (ICAN)

-ThinkWell, along with partner John Snow Inc. (JSI), is supporting the Immunization Costing Action Network (ICAN), a network working to increase the visibility, availability, understanding, and use of immunization delivery cost* information.
-The ICAN is building country capacity around the generation of cost information to ensure program and policy relevance.
-The ICAN is also working with countries to improve interpretation and translation of cost information so that it is used in country decision-making processes, and informs routine planning and budgeting.
-Equipped with relevant and user-friendly cost information, the ICAN believes that immunization managers and policymakers will be empowered in fundraising and advocacy efforts and will make better resource allocation decisions, improving the efficiency and equity of immunization programs.
+ThinkWell and John Snow Inc. (JSI) are supporting the Immunization Costing Action Network (ICAN), a research and learning network working to increase the visibility, availability, understanding, and use of immunization delivery cost* information.
+The ICAN is building country capacity to generate cost evidence that is policy relevant and a priority for the immunization program.
+The ICAN is also working with countries to improve interpretation and translation of cost evidence so that it is used in country decision-making processes and informs routine planning and budgeting.
+The ICAN believes that when equipped with relevant and user-friendly cost evidence, immunization managers, program planners, and policymakers will be empowered in fundraising and advocacy efforts and will make better resource allocation decisions, improving the efficiency and equity of immunization programs.

 The ICAN is supported by The Bill & Melinda Gates Foundation.

 *We define delivery costs as the costs associated with delivering immunizations to target populations, exclusive of vaccine costs.
-Delivery costs may include any or all of the following items: paid and volunteer human resources and associated per diem and travel allowances, cold chain equipment and overheads, vehicles, transport and fuel, program management, training and capacity building, social mobilization and advocacy, adverse event following immunization (AEFI) and disease surveillance, buildings, utilities, other overheads and shared costs, vaccine supplies, waste management, other supplies and recurrent costs and other costs.
-For more information, please see the definitions list in Annex 1 in the companion Methodology Note.
+These costs are sometimes referred to as operational costs.
+Delivery costs may include any or all of the following items: paid and volunteer human resources and associated per diem and travel allowances; cold chain equipment and overheads (e.g. energy, maintenance, repairs); vehicles, transport and fuel; program management; training and capacity building; social mobilization and advocacy; adverse event following immunization (AEFI) and disease surveillance; buildings, utilities, other overheads and shared costs; vaccine supplies (e.g. safety boxes, diluents, reconstitution syringes); waste management; other supplies and recurrent costs; and other non-vaccine costs.
+For more information, see the definitions list in our Methodology Note.